josecastillolema/dotfiles/README.md

  - Window manager: Sway via baseOS

+   Only use wayland applications, xwayland apps are not properly scaled [swaywm/sway#2966](https://github.com/swaywm/sway/issues/2966).

  - Display setup: wdisplays via rpm-ostree

  - Browser: Chrome via [Flatpak](https://flathub.org/apps/com.google.Chrome)

+   With flags `--ozone-platform-hint=wayland` and `--enable-pixel-canvas-recording=enabled`.

  - Terminal: GNOME Terminal via rpm-ostree

    I prefer Foot but having a grabbable scrollbar is a must for now.
 One workaround would be to setup fast scroll (i.e.: *$mod + scroll wheel*) but I have not been able to configure it correctly (if anyone has please let me know [&#8629;](#issues)).

  - IDE: Visual Studio Code via [Flatpak](https://flathub.org/apps/com.visualstudio.code)

+   With flags `--socket=wayland` and `--ozone-platform-hint=wayland`.

  - File manager: Nautilus via rpm-ostree